Philpot Waterfall and Plummer Peak Lookout

 Then an acorn woodpecker.

 About halfway along, there's a short trail connecting to parking up on the the road.
 First there's a shortcut that gets directly to the climbing East Tule Creek Trail, then there's the good trail adorned with warnings about entering a burned area.
-This is for the Peak Sha Fire in 2015, not the one that inspired the interpretive trail about 40 years ago in the 1980s.
+This is for the Peak Fire (Fork Complex) in 2015, not the one that inspired the interpretive trail about 40 years ago in the 1980s.

 09: trail and road